daguenther/Z2A/Resources/Writing.md

 ## Atom (C1, I1, U2)

 Atom is a code editor produced by Github.
-It has a modular desing, which allows for many different packages to be installed within the program.
-It has the feature to preview markdown as you type it, and export your markdown documents to pdf without ever touching the command line.
+It has a modular design, which allows for many different packages to be installed within the program.
+It has the feature to preview markdown as you type it, and export your markdown documents to PDF, without ever touching the command line.

 * [Homepage](https://atom.io/)